-As the flushable wipes industry continues to grow, the District reminds residents not to flush any type of wipes.
-Wipes are clogging sewer pipes and causing issues for sewer pump stations and wastewater treatment centers all over the country, including ours.
-Even if the label reads "flushable," the District recommends disposing wipes in a trashcan, not the toilet.
 Reporting of all sanitary sewer backups is essential to providing the information necessary for monitoring of sewer system conditions, identification of problem areas and eligibility for assistance programs.
 District personnel will investigate backups to determine the cause and appropriate corrective action.
 Residents should note that charges by plumbers or sewer contractors for work performed prior to contacting the District are generally not eligible under our assistance programs.
-The programs available to assist residents with prevention and correction of problems that may cause sanitary sewer backups include: Building Sanitary Service Repair Assistance Program If a repair to your building sanitary service is necessary, the work may be eligible under the Building Sanitary Service Repair Assistance Program.
+The programs available to assist residents with prevention and correction of problems that may cause sanitary sewer backups include:

+Building Sanitary Service Repair Assistance Program

+If a repair to your building sanitary service is necessary, the work may be eligible under the Building Sanitary Service Repair Assistance Program.
 Under the Program, the District will repair, rehabilitate or replace a building sanitary service under certain conditions.
 The Program covers the entire building sanitary service from the building to the public sewer.
 To qualify for an initial investigation, property owners are usually only required to submit a Program Application and a sewer rodding or televising invoice that occurred within the previous 12 months.
 The District will determine if the cause of repeated maintenance activity is a problem eligible for participation and, if so, the appropriate corrective measures.
-This Program is not a substitute for and does not cover routine maintenance of the building sanitary service such as rodding.
+This Program is not a substitute for and does not cover routine maintenance of the building sanitary service such as periodic rodding.
 This Program also does not transfer ownership of the building sanitary service to the District.

-Reimbursement Program for the Installation of Overhead Sewer or Backflow Prevention Devices The District requires new construction to include plumbing features needed to protect property from backups that can occur at any time.
+Reimbursement Program for Installation of Overhead Sewer or Backflow Prevention Devices

+The District requires new construction to include plumbing features needed to protect property from backups that can occur at any time.
 Owners of older buildings should consider improvements needed to provide this level of protection.
-A cost sharing program is available for residents who have experienced sewer backup problems and desire to convert to an overhead sewer system or install backflow prevention devices.
+This cost sharing program is available for residents who have experienced sewer backup problems and desire to convert to an overhead sewer system or install backflow prevention devices.

 Reimbursement Program for Sanitary Sewer Backups Caused by Blockages of the Public Sanitary Sewer